 What sorts of uses are handled by the Permissions Department?

-The Permissions Department handles any request to use any portion (e.g., text excerpt; lines of poetry; illustrations; book covers; etc.) of HUP material in another work, like a book, a blog post, a radio broadcast, an art installation, and so on.
+The Permissions Department handles any request to use any portion (e.g., text excerpt; lines of poetry; illustrations; book covers; etc.) of HUP material in another work, like a book, a blog post, a radio broadcast, musical setting, art installation, and so on.

 What uses are not handled by the Permissions Department?